cnbbooks/lfe-manual/README.md

 ## Introduction

+In this a version of the LFE quick start created with lfetool in mind.

-In this LFE quick start, we will cover the following:
+We will cover the following:

 * The tools necessary to get going quickly on LFE
 * Creating a new LFE project